juanmanuel0963/golang_aws_terraform_jenkins/README.md

 The main purpose of this lab is to show how to create a microservices backend with AWS, lambda functions and gRPC functions written in Golang.
 So the first estep is to expose an API which is publicly available.

+## AWS Eventbridge
+AWS Eventbridge is used to orquestrate the integration between the AWS API Gateway and the gRPC services running in the EC2 instances.
+A rule is created in EventBridge.
+Once the rule is satisfied, it executes linux commands into the EC2 to call a client gRPC function.

 ## AWS Lambda Functions Golang microservices
 The API invokes lambda functions written in golang to update DB contacts.